 Many people, at least at the outset, decide that they would like to handle filing their application for benefits under the Social Security Disability Insurance (SSDI) program or Supplemental Security Income (SSI).
 While many people reconsider this decision after reading through the U.S. Code, Social Security manuals, and secondary sources some determined individuals still persist in handling their application without the benefit of clear guidance from a representative who is well-versed in the Social Security Administration’s procedures and decision-making processes.

 The good news is that most mistakes made by a well-meaning filer can be corrected by a Social Security disability attorney.
 However, in most cases there is no avoiding the delay in the process caused by the filing error or insufficient filing.
 In some circumstances where a serious error has been made, there may be no other option than to start the process over from the beginning.
 If you have questions about your eligibility for SSDI or SSI or have questions about the application and required evidence, the Law Practice of Ken Kieklak can help.
-To schedule a free and confidential Social Security disability consultation call (479) 251-7767 or contact us online today.
+To schedule a free and confidential Social Security disability consultation with a Fayetteville AR disability lawyer call (479) 316-0438 or contact us online today.

 #1: You Didn’t Ensure that Your Work Did Not Exceed Certain Thresholds